-More than simply factoring in age, gender, and ethnicity, diversity in the workplace has now become something that business executives support.
+More than simply factoring in age, gender, and ethnicity, diversity in the workplace has now become something that business executives embrace.
 They realize that such arrangement in the workplace provides a number of practical benefits for both the organization and its employees.

 What is Diversity in the Workplace?

-Diversity in the Workplace Statistics
+Diversity in the Workplace: The Statistics

-Types of Diversity in the Workplace
+Different Types of Workplace Diversity

 There are absolutely no limits to the number of elements that determine diversity in organizations.
 Individuals’ biological and genetic predispositions, experiences, and education shape who they are as people throughout their lives.
-These nature vs. nurture interactions are what allow individuals to connect and learn from one another, in turn diversifying and evolving the human race.
+These ‘nature vs. nurture’ interactions are what allow individuals to connect and learn from one another, in turn diversifying and evolving the human race.

 While diversity spans the range of endless differences that separate people, there are a few areas that are more often discussed in the recruitment industry.
 As a result, we’ll concentrate on diversity in the workplace examples.